gopherdata/gophernotes/README.md

 ```sh
 $ "$(go env GOPATH)"/bin/gophernotes
 ```
-and you shoud see the following:
+and you should see the following:
 ```sh
 2017/09/20 10:33:12 Need a command line argument specifying the connection file.
 ```